Witches Reflect a History of Fear and Fascination

 Magic Vs Science

-There are two scenes which continue this comparison of magic and science, the two old witches and the two male scientists.
+There are two scenes which emphasize this comparison of magic and science: the two old witches and the two male scientists.
 The men are falsely accused of witchcraft after they are caught operating on a dead woman.
 Their attempt to learn about disease is misinterpreted as witchcraft.
 There is a huge difference between this and the old women scene.
 These men are looking for knowledge, while women already have knowledge, albeit a demonic kind.
 Meanwhile, the women are performing real magic and do not get caught.
 This implies two things.
 First, the justice system is corrupt and rarely catches the right person.
-Second, that magic exists in the same realm as science.
-By showing magic without explanation, the film implies that magic is just as real as science.
-This scene suggests that men who study science are victims rather than inquisitors.
+Second, that magic exists in the same realm as science, as neither are given any real explanation.
+By showing magic without explanation, the film implies that magic is just as real as science as they operate in a similar way, but with different expectations.
+This scene also suggests that men who study science are victims rather than inquisitors.
 Likewise, because these scenes follow one another, they suggest men are misunderstood while women are devious.

 The Difference Between the Christian and Protestant Witch